 Confocal microscope image of cerebellar Purkinje cells.
 Stained with tdTomato, they appear golden!
 Image courtesy of National Institute on Alcohol…

-The Amazing Microanatomy of the Synapse
+The Incredible Microanatomy of the Synapse

 Amazing Plan to Neutralise the Bad Guys in Alzheimer’s Disease